Adjoint Method in PDE-based Image Compression: Computation of the topological derivative

-We notice that with this expansion, we get the main theoretical result of the paper which might be summarized as follows: to minimize the $L^p$-error between an image and its reconstruction from linear diffusion inpainting, we have to keep in the mask the pixels $x_0$ which maximize the product $\widetilde{v}_0(x_0)\,\widetilde{w}_0(x_0)$.
+We notice that with this expansion, we get the main theoretical result of the paper which might be summarized as follows: to minimize the $L^p$-error between an image and its reconstruction from linear diffusion inpainting, we have to keep in the mask the pixels $x_0$ which minimize the product $\widetilde{v}_0(x_0)\,\widetilde{w}_0(x_0)$.
 Such an analytic result gives a soft threshold criterion for the selection of $K$.
-In fact, the adjoint state is a smooth function obtained by solving a linear PDE, so that it gives a continuous distribution taking into account not only the influence of a single pixel in the cost variations but also its neighborhood.
-Moreover, choosing the best pixels this way may be enhanced by halftoning techniques which increase the quality of the set selection.
+In fact, the adjoint state is a obtained by solving a linear PDE which is in our setting and, by the elliptic regularity $H^2$ (the right hand side is $L^2$ even when $p=1$ with the regularization adopted in the article), we obtain a continuous solution.
+The distribution of this function measures the influence of a considered single pixel and its neighborhood in the cost variations.
+This is what we call soft-threshold (opposite to hard threshold with pixel-wise asymptotic).
+Moreover, choosing the best pixels this way may be also enhanced by halftoning techniques \cite{Ulichney1987} which increases the quality of the set selection.
+The implementation of the algorithms is done in Python and can be found at \cite{JacuminDec2023}.